bbc/tams/docs/appnotes/0018-managing-multiple-object-instances.md

 To create a backup.
 To create copies that are physically or logically closer to other systems.
 To move content to archive storage.
-All while being able to refer to the this collection of duplicates with the same Media Object ID in Flow Segments.
+All while being able to refer to this collection of duplicates with the same Media Object ID in Flow Segments.

 There are two methods of creating duplicate instances of a Media Object.
 The first requires the client to manage the duplication process.